Analytical cell size distribution: lineage-population bias and parameter inference: Exact lineage distributions for deterministic partitioning

 To conclude, in spite of the stochasticity in partitioning present in experimental systems, our model for deterministic partitioning gives a very good description of the data for two temperature conditions, and a correct fit for the last temperature.
-It captures the complexity of the distributions, and the inferred parameters show the same trends as the ones obtained from the model proposed by Jia et al. \cite{jia_cell_2021}, based on a $N$-step description of the cell cycle.
-In contrast to this work, our approach allows growth laws that are more general than exponential, and the dependency of the distributions \cref{eq_series_lin} and \cref{eq_series_lin_as} on size is more explicit in our model.
-Also, the present model is simpler in that it involves only one step in the cell cycle.
+It captures the complexity of the distributions, and the inferred parameters show the same trends as the ones obtained from the model proposed by Jia et al. \cite{jia_cell_2021}, based on a $N$-step description of the cell cycle for exponential single-cell growth.
+In contrast to this work, (i) our approach allows growth laws that are more general than exponential, and the fit of data from \cite{tanouchi_long-term_2017} revealed slightly non-exponential single-cell growth, which is not accessible in \cite{jia_cell_2021}, (ii) the dependency of the distributions \cref{eq_series_lin} and \cref{eq_series_lin_as} on size is more explicit in our model, and (iii) our model is simpler in that it involves only one step in the cell cycle.
 Even though our result produces a fit for the condition $\SI{25}{\degreeCelsius}$ that is less precise than the one obtained with the $N$-step model, it performs much better than the $N$-step model when $N$ is fixed to $1$, suggesting that models with $N$ steps may not be necessarily minimal.